elijahjorell/compiler/README.md

 # Interpreter

-# This project aims to create a interpreter for a language which stores knowledge in a network of nodes
+## This project aims to develop a note-taking language which store knowledge as a network of nodes with individual attributes.